Prag8855/aab/content/guides/start-a-business-in-germany.md

     reviews/start-a-business-in-germany/alexander-baron-von-engelhardt.md
 ---

-This guide explains how to start a business and become self-employed in Germany, step by step.
+This guide explains how to become a freelancer or start a business in Germany.

-This guide explains how to form a single proprietorship (*Einzelunternehmen*), not a corporation or a limited liability company (*UG* or *GmbH*).
+It explains how to form a single proprietorship (*Einzelunternehmen*), not a corporation or a limited liability company (*UG* or *GmbH*).

 {% include "_blocks/tableOfContents.html" %}

-## How hard is it?
+## What to expect

+### Is it hard?

-**It's not so bad.** It's a lot of work in the first year.
+It's not so bad.
+It's a lot of work in the first year.
 There is a lot to learn, and a lot of paperwork to do.
 You must be organised.
-After a year or two, it's easier.
+After a year or two, it gets easier.

 **If you don't speak German**, it's much harder.
 You will need a lot of help.
 Important letters, online information and official forms are only in German.
 Most [[Bürgeramt]], [[Ausländerbehörde]] and [[Finanzamt]] employees only speak German.
 If you have a problem, you must speak German to solve it.

 **If you need a [residence permit](/glossary/Aufenthaltstitel)** to live in Germany, it's harder.
-You might must apply for a [freelance visa](/glossary/Freelance%20visa).
+You must apply for a [freelance visa](/glossary/Freelance%20visa).
 It takes [a few months](/guides/auslanderbehorde-wait-times).
 It adds costs, delays and paperwork.
 Your current residence permit [might allow part-time self-employment](/guides/residence-permit#for-self-employment), but for full-time self-employment, you usually need a freelance visa.

-## Cost of running a business
+### Cost of running a business

-Your business should cover your [cost of living](/guides/cost-of-living) and let you save money for retirement.
+You must understand the [cost of moving to Berlin](/guides/moving-to-berlin#save-money), the [cost of living](/guides/cost-of-living), and the cost of running a business.
+This helps you decide how much savings you need, and [how much to charge your clients](#set-your-prices).
+Your business should cover your cost of living and let you save money for retirement.

-### Personal taxes
+To apply for a [freelance visa](/glossary/Freelance%20visa), you must have a few thousand euros in your bank account.
+It takes [a few months](/guides/auslanderbehorde-wait-times) to get a freelance visa.
+Usually, while you wait, you can't work, so you have no income.
+It's cheaper if you apply for the freelance visa in your home country, and move to Germany once you can start working.

+{% include "_blocks/taxCalculator.html" %}

 As a German resident, you must pay these taxes: